Skip to main content

 Pros

-• Unmatched privacy with no data retention
+• Unmatched privacy with zero code retention and no training on customer code

 Cons